dapr/docs/daprdocs/content/en/reference/cli/dapr-upgrade.md

 Upgrade or downgrade Dapr on supported hosting platforms.

+{{% alert title="Warning" color="warning" %}}
-> Note: Version steps should be done incrementally, including minor versions as you upgrade or downgrade.
+Version steps should be done incrementally, including minor versions as you upgrade or downgrade.

-> Note: Prior to downgrading, confirm components are backwards compatible and application code does ultilize APIs that are not supported in previous versions of Dapr.
+Prior to downgrading, confirm components are backwards compatible and application code does ultilize APIs that are not supported in previous versions of Dapr.
+{{% /alert %}}

 ## Supported platforms